MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 13. Return the **FileResult** result using the **File** method.
 Pass **"$@"images&bsol;{cityName}.jpg"** and **"image/jpeg"** as parameters to the **File** method.

 ####	Task 4: Add a Back link to the ShowDataForCity view.
-Pressing the link will redirect to the ShowCities action.
+Pressing the link will redirect to the ShowCities action

 1. In the **ShowDataForCity** view, after the **SPAN** add a **BR** element.